flutter/website/json.md

 #### Generating code continuously

-A _watcher_ can make our source code generation process more convenient.
+A _watcher_ makes our source code generation process more convenient.
 It watches changes in our project files and automatically builds the necessary files when needed.
-We can start the watcher by running `flutter packages pub run build_runner watch` in our project root.
+We can start the watcher by running `flutter packages pub run build_runner watch` in the project root.

 It is safe to start the watcher once and leave it running in the background.